MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 - Document a hotfix process and use it only when needed.
 Create hotfixes in a _fix/*_ branch for subsequent merging into the release branch and deployment to production.

 ## AI for DevOps
-AIOps methodologies can be applied within CI/CD pipelines to supplement traditional testing approaches, providing capabilities to detect potential regressions or degradations, and allowing deployments to be pre-emptively stopped to prevent potential negative impact.
+AIOps methodologies can be applied within CI/CD pipelines to supplement traditional testing approaches, providing capabilities to detect potential regressions or degradations, and allowing deployments to be preemptively stopped to prevent potential negative impact.

 ### Design considerations